isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 how to encode complicated objects as sequences of bytes in that memory.
-But then came Java, whose contribution to mainstream programming was to popularize the idea that memory is cheap and abundant, and thus OK to waste some in order to alleviate the headache of needing to track it all yourself.
-As a C programmer coming to Java, you must unlearn the idea that memory is sacred and scarce, that you can do a better job of keeping track of it than the compiler can, and, hardest of all, that it is an important thing to track in the first place.
+But then came Java, whose contribution to mainstream programming was to popularize the idea that memory is cheap and abundant, and thus OK to waste some in order to alleviate the headache of needing to wrangle it all yourself.
+A C programmer coming to Java must unlearn the idea that memory is sacred and scarce, that one can do a better job of keeping track of it than the compiler can.
+The hardest thing to unlearn is that memory is an important thing to think about in the first place.

 There is a clear line of progression here; as we move up the lattice of powerful languages, we notice that more and more details of what we thought were integral